-Key themes for training in 2017/18 will be:-
+Key themes for training in 2018/19 will be:-

-- Continued development of the Border to Coast Pensions Partnership with the other LGPS partner funds to allow Cumbria LGPS to comply with the requirement to pool LGPS assets. - Review of governance arrangements in response to financial, regulatory and structural changes associated with the journey towards investment asset pools.

-- Update Pension Committee Members in respect of the workings of the Joint Committee of the partner funds of BCPP and the requirements of the role as shareholder of the BCPP company. - Further development of the Fund's corporate governance and engagement framework in light of the government's continued focus in this area. - Ongoing training of new Officers to ensure they meet the high level of knowledge required to ensure the Fund continues to be well governed and managed. - Keep Members and officers abreast of developments in the wider pensions and investments markets in respect of the governments approach to the implementation of recent EU Directives including: - MiFID II. which is required to be implemented by 1st January 2018 and - o IORP II. which is required to be implemented by 12th January 2019.
+- Assist with the final development stage of Border to Coast (BCPP Ltd) with the other LGPS partner funds to allow Cumbria LGPS to comply with the requirement to pool LGPS assets. - Review of governance arrangements in response to financial, regulatory and structural changes associated with the journey towards investment asset pools. - Update Pension Committee Members in respect of the workings of the Joint Committee of the partner funds of BCPP Ltd and the requirements of the role as shareholder of the BCPP company. - Further development of the Fund's corporate governance and engagement framework in light of the government's continued focus in this area. - Ongoing training of new Officers to ensure they meet the high level of knowledge required to ensure the Fund continues to be well governed and managed and remain compliant with the MiFID ii regulations. - Keep Members and officers abreast of developments in the wider pensions and investments markets in respect of the governments approach to the implementation of recent EU Directives including: - Cost Transparency regulations which are expected to be implemented in time for inclusion in the financial accounts 2018/19 and - IORP II. (relevant to Institutions for Occupational Retirement Provision) which is required to be implemented by 12th January 2019.